 7 Ways To Identify A Fake Job Vacancy

-The intent of some of these fake recruiters is to swindle these job seekers of their money while others go diabolical by harming and killing them.
+Some of these fake recruiters intend to swindle job seekers out of their money, while others go so far as to harm or kill them.

 1. The company has no online presence

 We live in a digital world where we live and breathe on the internet.
-A job or company whose presence can’t be verified online (website, blog, social media) is a scam job.
+A job or company that lacks an online presence (website, social media, or LinkedIn) is a scam job.

 A quick Google search should help you know if a job is legitimate or not.
 Failure to bring up any queries should give you the answer you need.
-Some scammers now go the extra length of creating a website and social media, however, if there is no concrete information there, it may be a fake job.
+Some scammers now go the extra length of creating a website and social media; however, if there is no concrete information there, it may be a fake job vacancy.

 2. You didn’t apply for the job

-Even though there are lots of jobs interview conducted via Skype, Zoom, Google Meet, etc, there are still a number of interviews that take place physically.
+The company’s venue is an important way to detect a fake job.
+Even though there are lots of job interviews conducted via Skype, Zoom, Google Meet, etc, there are still several interviews that take place physically.

 The people (staff) you meet at the venue should also give you a clue as to whether it is real or fake.
 Being physically at the venue will show you a lot of signs that you should pay attention to.